 The computer calculates this test statistic and presents it as "t stat".
-You can find this value to the right of the standard error of the coefficient estimate.
-To reach a conclusion we compare this test statistic with the critical value of the student's t at degrees of freedom n-2-1 = 16, and alpha=0.025 (95% confidence for a two-tailed test).
-Our t stat for b1 is -3.54 which is greater than 2.12 (the value you looked up in the t table), so we cannot accept our null hypothesis of no effect.
-We conclude that Price has a significant effect on Y because the calculated t value is in the tail.
-You can conduct the same test for b2.
-This time the calculated t statistic of the coefficient for the per capita income is not in the tail; t stat of 0.145.
-A t stat of 0.145 says that the estimated coefficient is only a very small number of standard deviations away from zero.
-We cannot reject the null hypothesis of no relationship; with these data we do not find that per capita income has a significant effect on the demand for bricks.
+You can find this value to the right of the standard error of the coefficient for $b_1$ is $S{b_1}$ in the formula.
+To reach a conclusion we compare this test statistic with the critical value of the student's t at degrees of freedom n-3-1 =29, and alpha = 0.025 (5% significance level for a two-tailed test).
+Our t stat for $b_1$ is approximately 5.90 which is greater than 1.96 (the critical value we looked up in the t-table), so we cannot accept our null hypotheses of no effect.
+We conclude that Price has a significant effect because the calculated t value is in the tail.
+We conduct the same test for $b_2$ and $b_3$ .
+For each variable, we find that we cannot accept the null hypothesis of no relationship because the calculated t-statistics are in the tail for each case, that is, greater than the critical value.
+All variables in this regression have been determined to have a significant effect on the demand for roses.

 These tests tell us whether or not an individual coefficient is significantly different from zero, but does not address the overall quality of the model.
-We have seen that the R squared adjusted for degrees of freedom indicates this model with these two variable explains 70% of the variation in quantity of bricks demanded.
+We have seen that the R squared adjusted for degrees of freedom indicates this model with these three variables explains 70% of the variation in quantity of roses demanded.
 We can also conduct a second test of the model taken as a whole.
 This is the F test presented in section 13.4 of this chapter.
 Because this is a multiple regression (more than one X), we use the F-test to determine if our coefficients collectively affect Y. The hypothesis is:

-$$H_0: \beta_1 = \beta_2 = 0$$
+$$H_0: \beta_1 = \beta_2 = \dots = \beta i = 0$$

-$$H_a: "at least one of the β_i is not equal to 0"$$
+$H_a:$ "at least one of the $\beta_i$ is not equal to 0"